xinyue-ash/FlexibitWorkshopTool/README.md

 * (the last command will run for a while, please allow enough time for it to finish, so that the submodule will be download in “closure-libaray” folder)
     3. Run `python ./start.py`.
 And go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in your browser

-## How to deploy to render
-* there are two branches that are up-to-date and very important
-    * flask: the deloyment branch, everything pushed into this branch will automatically deloyed to Render server.
-    * master : has all the up-to-data code, serve as a back-up branch for flask (deployment branch)

-## How to add Categories and Blocks in this project:
+## How to add new Categories and Blocks:
   A nice example from the original repo _\build\blocks\groove_ or existing categories _\build\blocks\Customization_ etc

 1. **Folder Setup for Categories**